Balady BNPL Integration

 2026

-Buy-Now-Pay-Later integration with Alrajhi Bank in the Unified Payment Page.
+Buy-Now-Pay-Later integration with a leading Saudi bank in the Unified Payment Page.
 Multi-provider architecture with signed-webhook security stack (HMAC-SHA256, IP allow-list, replay protection, idempotency) and encrypted single-use presigned URLs.

 The problem